 Jubei saves Jin from a potential messy landing (Hazama complains that Jin "smells like cat"), and Rachel and Valkenhayn give him his due treatment so he can press on despite his injuries (and further awaken the power of order), but the fight at the docks in Decision forces the Xanatos Speed Chess a round early.
 Terumi attacking Makoto caused Jin to guard her and, later, commit to the grinding, but attacking Jin would have triggered a Slight Hope redux - and we all know how well that worked out.
 Terumi's apparent refusal to understand friendship is already starting to cost him.

 This may yet be weaponized against Terumi.
-At the end of her CP Arcade run, Makoto manages to help Tsubaki escape the Imperator's control (even if she has to get beaten half to death in the process), but before much can come of it, she is tossed back to before she and Noel left Sector Seven.
+At the end of Makoto's CP Arcade run, she manages to help Tsubaki escape the Imperator's control (even if she has to get beaten half to death in the process), but before much can come of it, she is tossed back to before she and Noel left Sector Seven.
 The timing is almost too convenient for the villains... but then again, neither Terumi nor Relius are particularly keen on losing the Izayoi's anti-observational abilities while they have a use for them, and Makoto's handiwork would have thrown their plans Off the Railsagain.
-Does Terumi have to make a habit of underestimating Makoto's Intelligence abilities?

 Speaking of, in the Chronophantasma story mode, Makoto's first match with Tsubaki ends in the latter's favor, despite all evidence leaning heavily towards the contrary - Makoto handily wipes Tsubaki in Slight Hope (the alternative being Noel), floors her in Friendship, defeats her and Izayoi in Bonds, and pummels her to the brink of unconsciousness later in the story.
 However, Izanami was also shown interfacing with Takamagahara, and thus would be able to see the outcomes of her game of continuual tug-of-war with Amaterasu; it's not outside the realm of possibility that she intervened on Tsubaki's behalf based on the first three results, because some things just shouldn't be left to chance.
 She probably missed Never Break Your Heart, or she'd have cottoned on to Kagura playing for the other team, and thanks to Kokonoe's Eclipse Field, she never gets a chance to rectify this error before losing control over the Izayoi anyway.